-ID_CLOUDTM is a fully automated identity verification solution that can be integrated into a customers' application to instantly read and validate identity documents.
+ID_CLOUDTM is a fully automated identity verification solution that can be integrated into a customer's application to instantly read and validate identity documents.
 ID_CLOUDTM automated technology enables global enterprises to improve their customer acquisition technology while meeting AML requirements in a safe and cost-effective manner.
-This solution is available in the cloud, via mobile websites, and desktop applications.
-Additionally, a version of ID_CLOUDTM is available that works locally on a desktop which is connected to a propriety hardware scanner for reading and validating identity documents.ID_CLOUDTM is a fully automated identity verification solution that can be integrated into a customers' application to instantly read and validate identity documents.
-ID_CLOUDTM automated technology enables global enterprises to improve their customer acquisition technology while meeting AML requirements in a safe and cost-effective manner.
-This solution is available in the cloud, via mobile websites, and desktop applications.
-Additionally, a version of ID_CLOUDTM is available that works locally on a desktop which is connected to a propriety hardware scanner for reading and validating identity documents.
+This solution is available in the cloud, and via mobile websites and desktop applications.
+Additionally, a version of ID_CLOUDTM is available that works locally on a desktop that is connected to a proprietary hardware scanner for reading and validating identity documents.